 It's essential to spend a reasonable amount of time and effort in finding the right coach.
 It will pay off in the end.

-You want someone who has the knowledge, skills, experience, and abilities necessary to assist you in reaching your goals.
+You want someone who has the knowledge, skills, proper training, experience, and abilities necessary to assist you in reaching your goals.
 You also want someone you like and respect.

 A good coach might not need to be an expert in a particular field depending on what you're looking to achieve, but some experience is important.

-Following sections adapted from, Making The Most Of Your Time With A Mentor Or Coach on Life Zemplified.
+The following sections are adapted from, Making The Most Of Your Time With A Mentor Or Coach on Life Zemplified.

 Interviewing Your Coach Candidates

 Choosing the right coach is part chemistry and part process.
 It's your life; you don't want to spend valuable money or time investing in someone who's not the right fit.

 To help determine if you and your potential coach fit together well, ask pointed questions.

 Don't waste time on coaches who behave as if you're lucky to sign up with them.
 You want to know if they can help you reach your aspirations, not theirs.